Educational Studies: A.A., A.S.

 Degree Guidelines for Associate of Arts and Associate of Science

-Associate degree programs in Educational Studies are required to meet at least 5 essential foundations (the first five are recommended).
+Associate degree programs in Educational Studies are required to meet the first five essential foundations established for all students in this area of study.
 Students will explain how they meet each relevant learning outcome in their rationale essay.
-Knowledge of each outcome can be demonstrated through transcript credit, individual prior learning assessment (iPLA), prior learning evaluation (PLE), or credit by examination, or specific courses at Empire State University.
+Knowledge of each outcome can be demonstrated through transcript credit, individual credit for prior learning (iCPL), prior learning evaluation (PLE), or credit by examination, or specific courses at Empire State University.
 While many students will take one or more courses for each essential foundation, some courses may meet more than one essential foundation.

-The concentrations in Educational Studies begin with the 10 essential foundations which prepare the student for more advanced-level work.
-Students who wish to concentrate in a specific area should review the concentration guidelines below to guide course selection.
+All associate degree concentrations in Educational Studies begin with the first five essential foundations to prepare the student for more advanced-level work.
+Associate degree seeking students should review options below to guide course selection for either an Early Childhood Studies or Educational Studies concentration

 Foundation #1: Professional Standards